AllStarLink/ASL3-Manual/docs/adv-topics/sa818modules.md

 Here, you will be able to view the last saved (or default) settings.

+!!! note "Saved Settings"
-**NOTE:** The "last saved" settings are those saved by the `sa818-menu` command on your system.
+    The "last saved" settings are those saved by the [`sa818-menu`](../mans/sa818-menu.md) command on your system.
 There is no way to "read" settings from the SA818 RF module.

 The settings include :